aschmied/notes/tools/pandas-data-exploration/pandas-data-exploration.md

         police.plot.bar()
         plt.show(block=False)

-* If you want to see whether crime rates in neighbouring provinces change together, you can look at the scatter plots:
+* If you want to see whether crime rates in neighbouring provinces change together, you can look at some scatter plots:

         crime.plot(kind='scatter', x='Ontario', y='Quebec')
         crime.plot(kind='scatter', x='Quebec', y='New Brunswick')